varmfskii/zxnext_tools/README.md

-ZX Spectrum Next tools: See LICENSE.md for license
+ZX Spectrum Next tools:

+See LICENSE.md for license

+See PHILOSOPHY.md for philosophy statement

+See TODO.md for things to do

 Tools for ZX Spectrum Next: